New York State Council on the Arts in Partnership with Wave Farm:

 For individual artists, the New York State Council on the Arts in Partnership with Wave Farm: Media Arts Assistance Fund (MAAF) provides support for the distribution and exhibition of works in all genres of time-based and moving image media, including emergent technology.
 Grant awards assist artists in making recently completed works available to public audiences, and advance artistic exploration and public engagement in the media arts.

 Applications for support are due annually on January 15.

-Made possible through a regrant from the NYSCA Electronic Media and Film program, grant awards assist artists in meeting expenses including festival submission fees, distribution and exhibition format duplication and packaging, promotional materials, shipping, publicity, exhibition equipment and supplies, documentation, and artist fees.
-Applicants are encouraged to contact Wave Farm's Media Arts Grants program (MAG) firstname.lastname@example.org prior to submitting an application to confirm eligibility.
+Made possible through a regrant from the NYSCA Electronic Media and Film program, grant awards assist artists in meeting expenses including festival submission fees, distribution and exhibition format duplication and packaging, promotional materials, shipping, publicity, exhibition equipment and supplies, documentation, and artist fees*.
+Applicants who have questions regarding eligibility are encouraged to contact Wave Farm's Media Arts Grants program (MAG) email@example.com after reading the guidelines in detail.
 Artists may request funding support up to a maximum amount of $10,000.